If I knew then what I know now! For every business owner who has

 So there you have it.
 Know your value, be the expert (because you know your shi*) and start now!
 Don’t let self-doubt or perfectionism get in the way of your dream of building a career as a freelance writer (or freelance whatever).

-Now that I’m a grizzled combat veteran, let me teach you everything I’ve learned in the trenches, lol.
-Whether you’re just starting out or a bit more established, my 1:1 Mentorship Program can help!
-Improve your writing, gain confidence, and learn the ins and outs of becoming a freelance writer.
+Now that I’m a grizzled combat veteran, let me teach you everything I’ve learned in the trenches (lol).
+Whether you’re just starting out or a bit more established, chatting with a pro can help!
+Gain confidence, learn the ins and outs of running a business, and get tailored action plans.